Integralist/integralist.co.uk/content/posts/security-basics.md

 Throughout this post you'll see me use words like "plaintext" and "cipher".
 It's important to know what these mean before moving on, so let's clarify this now:

-When a file is said to be plaintext it simply means that it's unencrypted, where as a cipher is a noun that refers to a plaintext that has been encrypted.
+When a file is said to be plaintext it simply means that it's unencrypted, whereas a cipher is a noun that refers to a plaintext that has been encrypted.
 That's it.

 <div id="2"></div>
 ## What are keys and how do they work?